marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: tainted_args function attribute

-.. gcc-attr:: tainted_args
+.. fn-attr:: tainted_args

-  The :gcc-attr:`tainted_args` attribute is used to specify that a function is called in a way that requires sanitization of its arguments, such as a system call in an operating system kernel.
+  The :fn-attr:`tainted_args` attribute is used to specify that a function is called in a way that requires sanitization of its arguments, such as a system call in an operating system kernel.
 Such a function can be considered part of the 'attack surface' of the program.
 The attribute can be used both